-We recommend Spicy rentals that are located in nearby Echoland or Rythm in Wadano.
+We recommend either Rythym in Wadano or Central Snowsports which are located in nearby Echoland and also near the Gondola in Happo.
 They maintain a great selection of new skis and snowboards.
 Want to try some fat skis?
 Then head to either location for a great selection.
-If you are visiting during busy periods it is worthwhile pre-booking gear.
+If you are visiting during busy periods it is worthwhile pre-booking gear (check their websites for great deals).
 Be warned there are only limited amounts of large (size 12 +) boots available so you may like to think about bringing your own boots.

 Driving in Japan

 If you intend to hire a car then you will need to obtain an International Driving Permit.
 Your local motoring organisation can arrange this for you.
 Speed limits are quite low but you will not generally be driving very far, so it is not an issue.
 Be aware that there is a zero alcohol limit for drivers (also passengers get fined as well as the driver).
 If you are going to have a drink then catch the bus or call a taxi.
 The Japanese do not tolerate drinking and driving (but they do love a drink!)

 A fully equipped medical centre is located in Hakuba Village and is open for 7 days.